 '''

 S3 method for class 'numeric'

-fitNaiveGenotypes(y, cn=rep(2L, length(y)), subsetToFit=NULL,
+fitNaiveGenotypes(y, cn=rep(2L, times = length(y)), subsetToFit=NULL,

 flavor=c("density", "fixed"), adjust=1.5, ..., censorAt=c(-0.1, 1.1), verbose=FALSE)

 '''

-у A numeric vector of length J containing allele B fractions for a normal sample. cn An optional numeric vector of length J specifying the true total copy number in $\{0,1,2,NA\}$ at each locus.
+У A numeric vector of length J containing allele B fractions for a normal sample. cn An optional numeric vector of length J specifying the true total copy number in $\{0,1,2,NA\}$ at each locus.
 This can be used to specify which loci are diploid and which are not, e.g. autosomal and sex chromosome copy numbers. subsetToFit An optional integer or logical vector specifying which loci should be used for estimating the model.
-If NULL, all loci are used. flavor A character string specifying the type of algorithm used. adjust A postive double specifying the amount smoothing for the empirical density censorAt A double vector of length two specifying the range for which values are considered finite.
-Values below (above) this range are treated as -Inf (+Inf).
+If NULL, all loci are used. flavor A character string specifying the type of algorithm used. adjust A positive double specifying the amount smoothing for the empirical density estimator.
+Additional arguments passed to findPeaksAndValleys(). censorAt A double vector of length two specifying the range for which values are considered finite.
+Values below (above) this range are treated as -Inf (+Inf). verbose A logical or a Verbose object.